Troubleshoot missing notifications

 Private endpoint

-To resolve this situation, use Pub/Sub notifications combined with a pull subscription to that notification topic.
+If you have a private endpoint, then use Pub/Sub notifications combined with a pull subscription to that notification topic.
+You can't use webhooks for notifications to private endpoints.

 When you configure a Pub/Sub notification channel, incident notifications are sent to a Pub/Sub queue that has Identity and Access Management controls.
 Any service that can query for, or listen to, a Pub/Sub topic can consume these notifications.
 For example, applications running on App Engine, Cloud Run, or Compute Engine virtual machines can consume these notifications.